 Demons can trouble you if you have given them a foothold through sin.

-With so much on your mind, you may lose faith in the Lord’s ability to heal you.
-But don’t fall into that trap!
-We serve an all-mighty God!
+When your mind is overwhelmed, you may begin to doubt the Lord’s ability to heal you—but do not fall into that trap.
+We serve an almighty God!

-Remember that while demons are powerful, God is all-powerful!And they can never separate you from God’s love:
+Remember, although demons may be powerful, God is all-powerful, and they can never separate you from the love of God.

 “For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.”

-Begin by praying and asking God to reveal sin in your life that is getting in the way of your walk with Jesus – if God makes you aware of something, you must repent of it:
+Begin by praying and asking God to reveal any sin in your life that is hindering your walk with Jesus.
+If He brings something to your attention, you must repent of it.

 “Remember therefore from where you have fallen; repent, and do the works you did at first.
 If not, I will come to you and remove your lampstand from its place, unless you repent.”

-I find that when I have trouble repenting, it’s often because I have pride issues in my life.
-Pride is spiritual blindness that causes us to think our standards are better than God’s standards.
+I’ve found that when I struggle to repent, it’s often because pride or self-righteousness has taken root in my life.
+Pride is a form of spiritual blindness that makes us believe our standards are better than God’s.

-I had planned to share with you what goes on in the heart of a believer who falls back into sin, but then I had five visions that I hope will help you and speak to you. 🙂
+I had planned to share what goes on in the heart of a believer who falls back into sin, but then I received five visions that I hope will encourage you and speak to your heart. 🙂

 GUARD YOUR HEART

 In my first vision, the Lord showed me a burning candle, which Satan blew out in an instant.
-Then a blood-red letter with the word “redeemed” appeared.
+Then a blood-red letter appeared with the word “redeemed.”

-Don’t let Satan play with your heart, or you’ll howl and wail in the desert.
-Sometimes the Lord gives you the answer right in front of your eyes, but if you keep wondering how and why your eyes will become cloudy.
+Don’t let Satan play with your heart, or you’ll find yourself howling and wailing in the desert.
+Sometimes the Lord gives you the answer right before your eyes, but if you keep questioning how and why, your vision will become clouded.

 Doubt, unbelief, complaining, self-pity, unforgiveness, rebellion, anger, and stress are all sins that grieve the Holy Spirit.